February 20, 2020

 There is no more essential retirement planning step than to create the documents that will protect you and help those you designate to care for an older you.
 I also want you to appreciate that once you have a living revocable trust, will, advance directive, and health care proxy set up you will be able to enjoy the ultimate retirement.

 You can’t live to your fullest if you are still worrying what may happen if you become ill, and you certainly can’t control what happens once you die.
-The essential estate planning documents take all that worry off the table.
+The MUST HAVE™ Documents take all that worry off the table.